 Children’s University Medical Group (CUMG)

-Children’s University Medical Group (CUMG) is the non-profit pediatric group practice established to support the academic, research and clinical missions of its corporate members, University of Washington School of Medicine (UWSOM) and Seattle Children’s Hospital (Children’s).
-CUMG physicians are committed to preventing, treating and eliminating pediatric disease while training the next generation of pediatric physicians.
+Children’s University Medical Group (CUMG) is the non-profit pediatric group practice established to support the academic, research and clinical missions of its corporate members, University of Washington School of Medicine (UWSOM) and Seattle Children’s Hospital (Seattle Children’s).
+CUMG faculty members are committed to preventing, treating and eliminating pediatric disease while training the next generation of pediatric physicians.

 CUMG employs the physician members who are appointed UWSOM pediatric faculty physicians, and provide services across the WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) region, as well as other approved clinical sites of practice.